ishanarora143/CR-tech-force-frontend/README.md

-# Covid resources
+# Covid resource

-Covid resources is an online platform to crowd source verified Covid resources such as beds, oxygen, food etc.
+Covid resource is an online platform to crowd-source verified Covid resources such as beds, oxygen, food etc.
-Behind this application, we're a team of volunteers, working 24x7 to gather verified resources.
+Behind this application, we're a team of volunteers working 24x7 to gather verified resources.

 ## Welcome to Covid resources Frontend repository